 - are undereducated about insurance and how it applies to the work that they do

 As of now, about 15% of gig workers rely on platforms like Uber, Upwork, or TaskRabbit to conduct their work.
-This number is expected to grow.
-Motivated by the absence of insurance designed for these workers and their general lack of understanding around risk, we thought: what if there was insurance specifically for gig workers, designed around the apps they are already using, which helped them better understand their risk and provided them with some of the security and stability of full time workers?
+This figure is expected to grow.
+Motivated by a gap in available coverage for these workers and their general lack of understanding around risk, we thought: what if an insurance product existed for gig workers, designed around the apps they are already using, and which educated them about their risk while offering some of the security and stability of full time employment?

 So we did some research, built a prototype, and tested it.
 We learned alot about the mindsets of gig workers and what they are looking for in an insurance product.